Where is Boris Johnson? UK PM on furlough as economic crisis deepens - ExBulletin

 The two candidates were due later Friday to stage another husting event in front of Conservative members, who have until September 2 to vote.

-During Thursday’s Sky News debate, Truss was forced to back down after the moderator highlighted her shifting positions over the years, including a major policy reversal this week on public sector worker pay.
+During Thursday’s debate on Sky News, Truss was forced to back down after the moderator highlighted her shifting positions over the years, including a major policy reversal this week on public sector worker pay.

 His campaign said that in the video, obtained by New Statesman magazine on Friday, Sunak simply stressed the need to move government aid to other cities and rural areas.